Presents...

 Pere Marquette merges into C&O.

-Nickel Plate Road acquires Wheeling & Lake Erie.
+Nickel Plate Road leases Wheeling & Lake Erie.

 Rio Grande Southern shuts down.